 At Brandeis, Jason served as a Lecturer in Near Eastern and Judaic Studies, teaching Biblical Hebrew, and as a Lecturer in Education, conducting graduate seminars on biblical literature.
 He has also taught Bible and mythology at the Rabbinical School of Hebrew College and at Prozdor Hebrew High School in Newton, Mass.

 Jason is committed to fostering lifelong learning in his communities, and he served as coordinator of adult learning events and director of the Genesis Forum at the Combined Jewish Philanthropies of Greater Boston for two years.
 He has presented lecture series at many synagogues, Jewish Community Centers, and senior centers throughout New England.
-He recently served for as Youth Advisor at Temple Beth Tikvah in Madison, Conn., where he also teaches in the Hebrew School.
+He recently served as Youth Advisor at Temple Beth Tikvah in Madison, Conn., where he also teaches in the Hebrew School.
 He regularly delivers lectures at conferences, such as the New England regional and National Annual meetings of the Society of Biblical Literature, and at universities.